Choosing The Right Technique For Failure Analysis

 Quantitative data refers to the operations data, maintenance data, age of the machine, etc. It can be obtained:

-- from CMMS database or any other tool used to monitor asset health and performance
+- From the CMMS database or any other tool used to monitor asset health and performance

 Qualitative data cannot be easily quantified.
 Such data is obtained by interviewing machine operators, maintenance technicians, operations managers, etc. All relevant data concerning the failure should be collected.